DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/color_checker_procedure.rst

 	There are 2 ways to define a color sample

 	1. Define color by area.
 		Draw a box on display, node will calculate the average color of this box, and save it as color sample value.
-Additionally, user can draw/erase mask to change pixels included when calculate average.
+Additionally, you can draw/erase mask to change pixels included when calculate average.

 	2. Define color by value
 		Define a RGB value as color sample.
 The color can be set from a color board, manually set HSV or RGB value, or pick a pixel's color from the screen.